Rojaun-Dev/Sparrow-new/README.md

 The project is organized into the following main directories:
 - `client/`: Next.js application with components, routes, and UI elements
 - `backend/`: Express.js API with controllers, services, and repositories
-- `db/`: Database schemas and migrations using Drizzle ORM
 - `shared/`: Code shared between frontend and backend (validation schemas, types, utilities)

 ### Tech Stack